blackfalcon/unicorn-class-css-section/readme.md

 pu = !"git fetch origin -v; git fetch upstream -v; git merge upstream/master"
 ```

-From the command line, within the project repo, enter the following command
+From the command line, within the project repo, enter the following command to pull latest code from the upstream master.

 ```
 git pu